 A rally starts with one player from each team on the court, and one off the court beyond the end line as “server”.
-The servers count to 3 together, then underhand throw the ball over the net to the other side.
+The servers count to 3 together, then underhand throw the ball over the net to the other side (I generally require the ball be above the height of the net).
 From here the teams play volley tennis with one contact per ball per side.
 Play continues until both balls are dead.
 If one team wins both balls they get a point.
 Otherwise, it’s a wash (no point).
 Game is to 10, or whatever you choose.

 - You can play on a reduced sized court for younger players.

 - You could play with teams of 3, but probably wouldn’t want to go with more than that.

 - Illegal “serves” (toss too flat) can either be a replay or you could count them as if they were a missed serve.
 The latter counts as a ball won by the receiving team.

 - You can split the group out any number of ways – by age, by height, by shirt color, etc.

 - I’ve seen a variation where the rally only goes until the first ball drops.

 - This game was first introduced to me, I think, by the Swedish players when I coached at Svedala.
 They referred to it as Brazilian 2-ball tennis (or something like that).
 To this day I refer to it that way with my teams.